TonisOrmisson/chbspassgen/README.md

 time and increases quality, but I'm too lazy for that unless I am being paid by the hour, which is an interesting contradiction...).

-Anyway, somehow I ended up turning a perfectly fine 200 linesscript I had crafted with care into this monstruosity with phpdoc blocks that will make you want to poke your eyes out (I'll fix those blocks, I promise...)
+Anyway, somehow I ended up turning a perfectly fine 200 lines script I had crafted with care into this monstruosity with phpdoc blocks that will make you want to poke your eyes out (I'll fix those blocks, I promise...)